top of page

 Purpose

-The current profiles (below) were designed to help the students develop professionally, academically and personally.
-This approach strongly emphasizes the development of video and photography production alongside developing soft skills, such as leadership, teamwork, creativity, communication skills, etc. The students often showcase their accomplishments on a free website that they design and own According to a survey by the National Academy of Colleges and Employers, among the top 10 skills employers are seeking in candidates are teamwork, problem solving, communication skills (written and verbal), leadership and creativity.
-My field-work assignments are purposely designed to help the students develop and showcase these exact skills.
+During the field-work assignments, the students showcased their accomplishments on a free website that they design and own.
+According to a survey by the National Academy of Colleges and Employers, among the top 10 skills employers are seeking in candidates are teamwork, problem solving, communication skills (written and verbal), leadership and creativity.
+My field-work assignments are purposely designed to help the students develop and showcase these exact skill sets.

 SLATE (Service Learning Aimed Towards Employment) Internship Program